kittykatattack/ga/README.md

   everyone can learn from it.
 It should also be architecturally flat so that anyone can rip it apart and easily drop it into something else.
+- For the same reasons, all the source code is hand-written written from scratch without any 3rd party dependencies (external libraries.)
 - Any special features, like Tiled Editor support, can be added to the plugins.js file, so that game developers can pick and choose a minimal custom set of components they want for specific games without bloating the core engine.